SRGSSR/pillarbox-apple/docs/GETTING_STARTED.md

 Sometimes you want to enable behaviors only when a player view fills its parent context, for example zoom gestures which control the `VideoView` gravity.

-Pillarbox does not implement such behaviors natively but instead provides a `LayoutReader` wrapper returning its maximization state in the parent context through a binding.
+Pillarbox does not implement such behaviors natively but instead provides a `LayoutReader` wrapper returning its layout information through a binding.

-Here is for example how you could implement a pinch gesture only available when the player view is maximized:
+Here is for example how you could implement a pinch gesture only available when the player view is maximized in its parent context:

 ```swift
 struct PlayerView: View {